-The next municipal election will be held in November 2020 for Mayor and two City Council seats.
+The next municipal election will be held on November 3, 2020 for Mayor and two City Council seats.

 Eligibility for Candidacy

 Any resident of the city who is 18 years of age or older and a registered voter living in Newark is eligible to run for Mayor or for the City Council.

-The nomination period begins on July 16, 2018 and ends at 4 p.m. on August 10, 2018.
+The nomination period runs from mid July 2020 through mid August 2020.
 This is when you may obtain a nomination packet, which includes the forms needed to run for office.
-Please contact City Clerk Sheila Harrington at 510-578-4266 or via email at Sheila.email@example.com for an appointment.
+Please contact City Clerk Sheila Harrington at 510-578-4266 or via email at Sheila.firstname.lastname@example.org for an appointment.
 Nomination packets are only issued during the official nomination period.

 The nominations packet will include the official form necessary for candidates to obtain the signatures of at least 20 registered voters of the City of Newark.

 Candidate Statements are optional and are limited to 200 words.
 The statement is published in the Sample Ballot and mailed to all registered voters.
-If you choose to have a candidate statement, you be responsible for the cost of printing, translating, and publishing the statement in the Sample Ballot.
-A $400 deposit will be required when nomination papers are filed.
+If you choose to have a candidate statement, you are responsible for the cost of printing, translating, and publishing the statement in the Sample Ballot.
+A deposit, amount to be determined, will be required when nomination papers are filed.